 When we go out to eat, it’s rare that we’ll buy an appetizer or dessert.
 In fact, it’s rare that we buy two meals!
 However, there’s one item that often appears on appetizer lists that always tempts me.

 Spinach artichoke dip.

 LOVE spinach artichoke dip.
 It’s full of tons of things that aren’t good for me, and I regret eating hours later because it’s full of lactose, but whenever I see it listed on a menu, those thoughts all disappear.
 And the place that has my favorite kind of spinach artichoke dip?
 Applebees.
 I’ve found out that not all restaurants make their recipes the same, and homemade spinach artichoke dips rarely satisfy me.
-So for the longest time, I’ve been on the search for a recipe that tastes just like Applebees.
-And I think I found it.
+So for the longest time, I’ve been on the search for a copycat recipe for Appleebees spinach artichoke dip (that actually tasted like it was from the restaurant), and I think I finally created it.